phac-nml/irida/doc/user/user/sample-metadata/index.md

 Data can be exported as either Excel or CSV formats.
 Ony the fields currently in the table will be exported.

-Clicking on either `CSV` or `Excel` buttons will download the respective file type.
+Clicking on the `Export` button which will reveal a dropdown where you can select from either `CSV` or `Excel`, the download will begin automatically.

 ![Export Buttons](images/export_btns.png)